 - 3D printing on paper to create tactile graphics

-- 3D printing by people who are blind or have low vision
+- Accessibility of 3D printing by people who are blind or have low vision

 The guidelines constantly being updated in the form of a living document as 3D printing and our knowledge grows.
 Please contact us if you have suggestions for changes or improvements.